gm521/bio/programming_bio.md

 # 15 years old <br>
 - learned python and rust<br>
 - didnt know about half subtractors but accidentally reinvented the same exact design they use by looking at the XOR truth table <br>
+- learned php and mysql
+- wrote a chat website called light switch (ran on a LAMP server and the php based API for the site could interact with MySQL)
+(light switch was discontinued because it got deleted and the only backup was super old, bad habit of rarely backing up my code)
 # 16 years old <br>
 - finally made a full adder, and an 8-bit adder, and the subtractor counterparts from the algebraic function from before <br>
 - remade the duck game I made in DEBUG.EXE at 13 in MASM instead (with way better performance and data efficiency too)